4dcu-be/4dcu.be/_posts/2021/2021-07-04-Bayesian-sales-analysis.md

 understand what each parameter is doing and, we can change parameters to model scenarios for which we don't have any data.
 Unlike machine learning models which are often black boxes, with internals that are hard to understand and even harder to change, this is a huge advantage when predicting things.

+The interpretation of some of these results will come up soon in a new, non-technical, post, stay tuned !

 ## Resources